karpo27/karpo27/README.md

 Hi! 💻 I'm a Backend Developer. 💻  I'm also a Mechanical Engineer.

-Technologies: • PYTHON • GIT • GITHUB • SQL • MYSQL • SQLite // Visual Studio Code • PyCharm • Intellijidea • XAMPP •  DB Browser • MySQL Workbench • pgAdmin
+Technologies: • JAVA • PYTHON • GIT • GITHUB • SQL

+IDE: • Intellijidea • PyCharm  • Visual Studio Code

+Other Knowledges: • MySQL • SQLite • XAMPP •  DB Browser • MySQL Workbench • pgAdmin

-Python Modules: Math, Matplotlib, Numpy.
+Python Modules: Math, Matplotlib, Numpy, Time, Random, Secrets, Pygame.

+Java Modules: In progress...

-I'm learning via courses on platforms such as OpenBootcamp, Platzi, Youtube, w3schools, among others.
+I'm learning via courses on platforms such as Alura(Oracle ONE Program), OpenBootcamp, Platzi, w3schools, among others.
 I also practice a lot in Exercism.
+Feel free to check out my repositories!

-🚀My main goal for 2022-2023 is to work full time for an IT company or startup as a Backend Developer.
+🚀My main goal for 2023 is to work full time for an IT company or startup as a Backend Developer.